dave5595/Price-Query-Engine/README.md

 The engine assumes the following about the input data:

 1. The timestamp provided conforms to the fixed pattern of `yyyyMMddHHmmssSSS`.
+2. The input file containing price quotes should be in csv format
-2. The query string will only contain `;` to separate queries and `,` to separate multiple values in a single query.
+3. The query string will only contain `;` to separate queries and `,` to separate multiple values in a single query.
-3. The average price mentioned in the statement "Filter outliers that are more than x% off the average" refers to sided price averages instead of the total price average.
+4. The average price mentioned in the statement "Filter outliers that are more than x% off the average" refers to sided price averages instead of the total price average.
 For example, the percentage off the average price for a bid sided price is calculated using the following formula `((bidPx - avgBidPx) / avgBidPx) * 100` and similarly for percentage off the average price for an ask sided price is calculated using `((askPx - avgAskPx) / avgAskPx) * 100`.

 ## Features